jidongxiao/CSCI1200-DataStructures/lectures/02_strings_vectors/README.md

 this can be a considerable waste of memory.
-- The solution is to pass by constant reference: pass it by reference, but make it a constant so that it can not be changed.
+- The solution is to pass by constant reference: pass it by reference, but make it a constant so that it can not be changed. median grade.
-  – This is illustrated by the functions compute avg and std dev and compute median in the program median grade.
 - As a general rule, you should not pass a container object, such as a vector or a string, by value because of the cost of copying.